roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2247/rak2247linuxpc.md

 cp -rf packet_forwarder /opt/ttn-gateway/
 ```

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: If you want packet forwarder to start on boot, you need to also add the lines below:
+ If you want packet forwarder to start on boot, you need to also add the lines below:
 :::

 ```sh